Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

 - Start by opening `HomePage.tsx` in the `WrightBrothersFrontend/src/pages` folder

-- Open GitHub Copilot Chat
+- Open GitHub Copilot Chat, click **+** to clear prompt history.

+- Type the following in the chat window:

     ```
     #selection Get this list of planes from api endpoint http://localhost:1903/planes/ using axios

     ```

 - For `#selection` select all the content of `HomePage.tsx`